maury91/gitlab-merge-request-resource/README.md

 * `repository`: The path of the repository of the merge request's source branch (required)
 * `status`: The new status of the merge request (required, can be either `pending`, `running`, `success`, `failed`, or `canceled`)
 * `build_label`: The label of the build in GitLab (optional, defaults to `"Concourse"`)
+* `comment`: Add a comment to the MRs open on the branch that is being target by concourse.
+Could be an object with `text/file` fields.
+If just the `file` or `text` is specified it is used to populate the field, if both file and text are specified then the file is substituted in to replace `$FILE_CONTENT` in the text.

 ## Example